Bpedigo/PowerShellGames/README.md

-PowerShellGames
+Games Writen in Power Shell
 ===============

-These are a couple of realy simple powershell games.
+here a couple of really simple powershell games.